 Dhaka is the sixth-largest and sixth-most densely populated city in the world, with a population of 20.2 million people in the Greater Dhaka Area.
 It is the economic, political and cultural hub of Bangladesh.
 There are so many problems, for which we are yet to find solutions.
 We have seen economic and infrastructural development but the standard of living remains the same.
 Many promises were made and election manifestos were announced earlier.
 But how much of it was fulfilled and how much of it worked?
 Dhaka is still considered to be among the least liveable cities in the world with Damascus and Lagos being on the top, according to the Economist Intelligence Unit.

-So, who is to blame for all of our problems.
-The government, the mayor or the representatives we choose for ourselves?
+So, who is to blame for all of our problems?
+The government, the mayor, or the representatives we choose for ourselves?
 We all are responsible, more or less.
 We all should be responsible and should contribute to the development of the city.
 Rather than blaming each other, the more important thing is that we act accordingly.
 The first step is to choose your representative correctly and wisely.

 The problem with politics in Bangladesh is that it became more like religion and not a choice.
 For many of the youth political beliefs are imposed.
 The political parties are becoming more like religion.
 People representing the parties are Godlike and the ideology they follow is like religious scriptures.
 People vote based on the party they support keeping aside the agenda.
 Most of us select our representatives based on the party they are nominated from rather than the work they do and their commitment as a leader.
-There are many issues that need to be addressed immediately. so as we elect our mayor and councillor , let us look at the problems they are trying to solve for us and give our valuable votes.
+There are many issues that need to be addressed immediately. so as we elect our mayor and councilor, let us look at the problems they are trying to solve for us and give our valuable votes.

 City traffic has always been a problem for Dhaka.
 Not only it is affecting our daily lives but also affecting the economy of our country.
-One of the main reason for foreign investors to look away from Bangladesh is its traffic problem.
+One of the main reasons for foreign investors to look away from Bangladesh is its traffic problem.
 Due to the unplanned roads and huge population, it is becoming hectic day by day to deal with.
 A better approach to our traffic problem should be put in motion with immediate effect.
 Citizens should be more educated and aware of traffic rules.

 Safety for all